Mario Edwards Jr.: Jacksonville Jaguars

 On September 4, 2022, Edwards was signed to the Jacksonville Jaguars practice squad.

 Tennessee Titans

 On September 26, 2022, Edwards was signed by the Tennessee Titans off the Jaguars practice squad.

+Seattle Seahawks

+On May 15, 2023, Edwards signed with the Seattle Seahawks.

+Houston Texans

+On March 19, 2024, Edwards signed with the Houston Texans.
+He was suspended four games on October 14, for violating the league’s substance abuse policy.

+On March 11, 2025, Edwards re-signed with the Texans on a two-year, $9.5 million contract.